FabianGosebrink/offering-solutions-html/homepage/content/blog/2016-10-16-how-to-debug-an-angular-application-with-chrome-and-vs-code.md

   ]
 ---

-In this blogpost I want to show you how to debug an Angular application with Chrome and VS Code.
+In this blog post I want to show you how to debug an Angular application with Chrome and VS Code.

 First of all you need to install the extension in VS Code.